 1. Main facts and figures

-- on average in 2014/15 to 2016/17, just under one-third of households in the UK had a weekly income of below £400 (before tax and National Insurance was deducted), and just over one-third had a weekly income of £800 or more
+- on average in the 3 years from 2015/16 to 2017/18, just under a third of households in the UK had a weekly income below £400, and just over a third had a weekly income over £800 (before tax)

 The ethnic categories used in this data